Click each term, and a definition will pop out.

 Lack of knowledge or information.

-Intersex is a term that refers to someone who has chromosome variations other than XX or XY, and or someone who's physical sex does not align with the stereotypical notion of chromosome and physical characteristics, and or has both a penis and vagina, or a sexual part, between the legs, that is not characterized as a penis, or vagina.
+Intersex is a term that refers to someone who has chromosome variations other than XX or XY, and or someone who's physical sex does not align with the stereotypical notion of chromosome and physical characteristics, and or has both a penis and vagina, or a sex organ between the legs that is not characterized as a penis, or vagina.

 Any of a broad range of medical conditions (such as major depression, schizophrenia, obsessive compulsive disorder, or panic disorder) that are marked primarily by sufficient disorganization of personality, mind, or emotions to impair normal psychological functioning and cause marked distress or disability and that are typically associated with a disruption in normal thinking, feeling, mood, behavior, interpersonal interactions, or daily functioning.